Timothyyung/DataBaseMovies/README.md

 ### Indexing and run Time
  For the most part by adding indexes on the movieid the run time for most of my queries improved by alot.
 I would add an index on the movie id on both the ratings table ( this one was very useful since we are doing alot of searches on movie id for many of the problems) and the movies table itself.

  For the most part those were the only optimizations I had done to speed up the query process.
-Other optimizations I had done were to structure my sql queries better by limited the amount of times i would do a cartian product using the exist and in clauses there for limiting the amount of data I would need to join together.
+Other optimizations I had done were to structure my sql queries better by limited the amount of times I would do a cartian product using subqueries to make smaller tables before joining them to the larger one.

  One of the key things I that I noticed when I swaped to using the dump file was that in my version of the database I declared primary keys which in postgres ment it would automatically index by those keys.
 While it was nice, those indexes actually cannot be dropped.
 I was able to to full experimentation on the indecies after I switched to the dump file.

+## The percentage of unknown values in your attributes

+To my knowledge there wasnt any unknown values in this data set

 ### Challenges